fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 :::note

-Tokens withdrawal from the Fluence Mainnet to the Ethereum Mainnet takes seven days.
+Token withdrawal from the Fluence Mainnet to the Ethereum Mainnet takes seven days.

-The Fluence L2 Network uses Optimistic Rollups, which rely on a security mechanism called "fraud proofs."
-When a user initiates a withdrawal from an L2 network to Ethereum, the protocol enters a challenge period (7 days) to ensure that no fraudulent transactions have occurred.
+The Fluence L2 network uses Optimistic Rollups, which rely on a security mechanism called "fraud proofs."
+When a user initiates a withdrawal from the Fluence network to Ethereum, the protocol enters a challenge period (7 days) to ensure that no fraudulent transactions have occurred.

 :::

-To bridge tokens from the Fluence Mainnet to the Ethereum Mainnet :
+To bridge tokens from the Fluence Network to the Ethereum Network:

 1. Choose the “withdraw” tab in the central panel of the bridge application
 2. Choose the token you want to bridge.
 In this example, the FLT token is bridged
-3. Enter the amount of token you want to withdraw from Fluence to Ethereum to your connected account
+3. Enter the token amount you want to withdraw from Fluence to Ethereum using your connected account
 4. Ensure that in the bridge panel, the correct amount is displayed
 5. Press **“Withdraw Funds”** button
 6. Your wallet application will ask you to sign a transaction of token withdrawal: